lorenzenv/Movie-Recommender/README.md

 # *Movie Recommender*
-## KMeans, Flask, Heroku, Sparse Matrix
+## KMeans, Flask, Heroku and Sparse Matrices

-This project was completed in week 5 of the Spiced Data Science Bootcamp in Berlin.
-The goal was to take business data from a fictional company *(Northwind Trades)*, insert the data in a Postgres Database, deploy the database on an AWS RDS server and present some key business insights through the use of a Metabase dashboard.
+This project was completed in week 10 of the Spiced Data Science Bootcamp in Berlin.
+The goal was to create a Movie Recommender Webservice running on a Heroku Server.

-Insights were devided into Orders, Products and Employees.
+The front-end was build with Flask and Bootstrap.
+Predictions are made with a KMeans Model, trained on a database of movies and ratings.

+The model finds 10 similar users and shows their top five rated movies.

 ![](front_page.png)

 ![](recommends.png)